Category

 2. What types of people are paying for video services?

-We will explore the current situation by comparing various services, ranging from long-established pay-TV services and rental videos to newer video streaming services.
+We will explore the current situation by comparing various services, ranging from long-established pay TV services and video rentals to newer video streaming services.

 The Reach of Paid Video Service Users

-Figure 2 below shows the usage rates for paid video services, categorized into six areas: "Paid TV," "Packaged Media (Rental/Purchase)," and "Paid Video Streaming (Subscription-based, Pay-per-view Rental, Pay-per-view Purchase)" (surveyed in December 2017).
+Figure 2 below shows the usage rates for paid video services, categorized into six areas: "Paid TV," "Packaged Media (Rental/Purchase)," and "Paid Video Streaming (Subscription-based, Pay-per-view Rental, Pay-per-view Purchase)" (December 2017 survey).

 Subscription-based paid video streaming showed significant growth compared to the results of our August 2015 survey (6.7%).